Autotransfusionist

 The autotransfusionist is responsible for collecting shed blood from the patient during the operation, scrubs or cleans the blood of impurities, then makes it available to be reinfused into the patient.
 The process is commonly known as "cell-saver" and is considered far superior to the use of blood from a donor, because it reduces the possibility of infection and provides more functional cells back to the patient.
 Because the blood is recirculated, there is no limit to the amount of blood that can be given back to the patient.

 Autotransfusion can be achieved in the operating room, intensive care unit, and emergency department and require varying degrees of expertise depending on the procedure.

-Procedures

-Autotransfusionists are involved in many types of surgical procedures, including: